panicmechanic/ZMD/Readme.md

 - Implement some of sil's approach to skills and levels.

 #Done:
+- Made msgs background black with new console "msgs"
 - Added colour range for damage flash based on severity of damage.
 - Added display damage on hit!
 - Added mutations, currently a little buggy.